takamasa1999/quick-camera-plus-qr/README.md

 Our objective for this app development is pretty simple. **Just adding QR code reading functionality to the upstream**.
 Keeping it simple, separation of concerns.
 Optimally, bringing the same lightweight and efficient experience as the upstream provides.

-You can find the original app on the Mac App Store: https://itunes.apple.com/us/app/qcamera/id598853070?mt=12